Converter (Three-Phase)

 Details

 Current threshold value.
-The device remains on if the current exceeds this value, even if the gate-cathode voltage drops below the open-loop control voltage.
+The device remains switched on if the current exceeds this value, even if the voltage between the G (gate) and + (cathode) block ports falls below the release control voltage.

 Dependencies

-To use this parameter, set the Switching device parameters to GTO
+To use this parameter, set parameter Switching device value GTO

 .